Skip to Content

 What Time Should My 9-Month-Old Go to Bed?

-At 9 months old, your baby should ideally get between 11 to 12 hours of sleep at night, which means it’ll be 12 to 13 hours between waking up in the morning and going to sleep at night.
+Your baby should ideally get between 11 to 12 hours of sleep at night, which means it’ll be 12 to 13 hours between waking up in the morning and going to sleep at night.

 A dark space free from noisy distractions is the ideal sleep environment for your baby.
 Consider using blackout curtains and a noise machine if you don’t already.

-What About the 9-Month Sleep Regression?
+What is the 9-Month Sleep Regression?

 There are plenty of sleep regressions during the first year of your baby’s life, and unfortunately the 9-month mark can be one of them.